 - Use a putty knife to remove excess filler by running the knife over the surface.
 Smooth until flat.

 - Use fine grit sandpaper (220 to 300 grit) and sand the surrounding area either in the direction of the wood grain or in small circular motions.
 Wipe away the excess filler with a slightly damp cloth.
 Avoid wiping over the filled scratch.

 - Apply a thin layer of sealant to the patched area, the same kind used for the rest of the flooring.
 Use a small natural bristle brush or a lambswool roller to apply at least two coats of sealant.
 Allow drying for 24 hours before letting others walk over it.

 - Mix apple cider vinegar with olive oil and apply it to any minor scratch.
 Leave for a day and rub it out with a soft cloth.

 - Have lots of scratches?
 Then it’ll probably be easier to sand your floors and refinish the entire thing.
 This method only works for real wood floors.
 Don’t try on bamboo flooring or engineered hardwood that is less than one millimetre thick.

 - Floors that are badly damaged may benefit from being replaced or patched up professionally.

-Servicing the Halton Region, the GTA and Tri-City Area, Milton Hardwood strives to make sure our customers are satisfied with our work.
+Servicing the Halton Region, the Greater Toronto and Tri-City Area, Milton Hardwood strives to make sure our customers are satisfied with our work.
 We provide authentic, great quality flooring for our customers because they deserve the best products on the market.
 Shop online or visit our Milton store to see everything we have to offer.